Artificial Intelligence-Based Decision Support System (AI-DSS)

 Overview

-The purpose of this RM3P program element (project) is to develop, deploy, and operate an Artificial Intelligence-Based Decision Support System (AI-DSS) for enhancing transportation incident management in Northern Virginia (NoVA) and Metropolitan Fredericksburg.
+The purpose of this RM3P program element (project) is to develop, deploy, and operate a multi-agency, multi-modal Artificial Intelligence-Based Decision Support System (AI-DSS) for enhancing transportation incident management in Northern Virginia (NoVA) & Fredericksburg.

-The AI-DSS is furnished as Software-as-a-Service (SaaS), providing the functionality to evaluate current travel conditions; predict congestion in the designated AI-DSS transportation network; help transportation agency operators make informed decisions in managing both recurring and non-recurring congestion that affects their respective transportation networks, i.e., transit, arterial, freeway conditions, and parking availability; as well as to make recommendations on the actions to be taken optimally to respond to the transportation disruptions and the impact of those disruptions in the region.
+The AI-DSS is furnished as Software-as-a-Service (SaaS), providing the functionality to evaluate current travel conditions; predict congestion in the designated AI-DSS transportation network; help transportation agency operators make data informed decisions in managing both recurring and non-recurring congestion that affects their respective transportation networks, i.e., transit, arterial, freeway conditions, and parking availability; as well as to make recommendations on the actions to be taken optimally to respond to the transportation disruptions in the region.

 AI-DSS is built around five subsystems: (i) Rules Engine, (ii) Modeling Engine, (iii) Response Plans, (iv) Predictive Engine, and (v) Interactive Graphical User Interface.
 It is leveraging data from the RM3P Data-Exchange Platform (DEP) as well as additional data provided by the AI-DSS Supplier.